SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Host Metrics Source

-Host Metrics Source is not supported by the OpenTelemetry Collector.
+The equivalent of the Host Metrics Source is [the telegraf receiver][telegrafreceiver] with appropiate plugins.

+__Note: The are differences between the Installed Collector and the Openelemetry Collector host metrics.
+See [this document](Comparison.md#host-metrics) to learn more.__

 #### Overall Example